NeEvLai/TikkaNaiset/README.md

 # Welcome to Tikka Naiset Stats website

-This site's purpose is to gather game statistics during on on-going season, as well as to refresh the author's web development coding skills.
+This site's purpose is to gather game statistics during the on-going season, as well as to refresh the author's web development coding skills.
 The original code was written as a school assignment for the Web visualization course for JAMK University of applied sciences.
-The site was build using the Bulma CSS library.
+The site was built using the Bulma CSS library.
 The original site contained the main site (home page) and three sub pages, but for this site I decided to drop the other pages, and leave only the stats page.

 To the pages: [Tikka Naiset Pistetilastot 23-24](https://neevlai.github.io/TikkaNaiset/)

 ## About the author / Disclaimer

 I'm still learning my ropes in web development, so this site might be rough around the edges.
 Any improvements, hints, tips and friendly advice are welcomed.
-I have a few courses worth of experience in HTML and CSS, some experience in C# (not used here though), I use basic SQL in my work as a Service Delivery Specialist, I've taken one course on Full Stack development that introduced me to JavaScript and little experience with Python, Jupyter Notebook, shell scripting and PowerShell scripting.
-The scripting was fun and I had also one course about ML programming with python.
+I have a few courses worth of experience in HTML and CSS, some experience in C# (not used here though), I use basic SQL in my work as a Service Delivery Specialist, I've taken one course on Full Stack development that introduced me to JavaScript, and I have a little experience with Python, Jupyter Notebook, shell scripting and PowerShell scripting.
+The scripting was fun and I had also one course about ML programming with Python.
 I don't think that I'm made for programming but I'm interested in website development and CSS.
-It's fun to see what one line of code can do to the entire wesite!
+It's fun to see what one line of code can do to the entire website!

 This piece of work is written by me entirely.
-A part from the Bulma CSS, although some of the styles in the CSS stylesheet are written by me.
+Except for those from the Bulma CSS, although some of the styles in the CSS stylesheet are written by me.

 ## Team Introduction

-Tikkakosken Tikka Naiset plays ringette in a regional hobby league.
+Tikkakosken Tikka Naiset plays ringette in Western Finland's regional hobby league.
 The players' age varies from 16 to 36 years, and players' careers from a few years to few decades.
-The team practises twice a weeks and there is an average of 12 games per season, depending on how many teams have enrolled to the league each season.
+The team practises twice a week and there are an average of 12 games per season, depending on how many teams have enrolled to the league each season.

 ## Future Plans for the site